Low-Carb, Keto Ice Cream Recipe

 I used 1 tbsp coconut oil and 1 tsp MCT oil (optional).

-I used a combination of full fat heavy cream and almond milk, but no regular milk, as it is not good for keto.
+I used a combination of full fat heavy cream and almond milk, but no regular milk, as it is not keto.

 Coconut milk, instead of almond milk can be used.